sergeio/playbox/README.md

   1. `npm install`
   2. `npm start`
+  3. Visit localhost:3000

 Why?
 ----

-I wrote this when I found myself drawing a lot of these fractal-ly boxes, trying to visualize why different infinite sums converge to a particular number.
+I wrote this when I found myself drawing a lot of these fractal-ly boxes, trying to [visualize](https://github.com/sergeio/riddle-blog) why different infinite sums converge to a particular number.

 Here's a visualization of how `sum((3/4)^n) = 4` for `n = [0, inf]`